ga-curriculum/intro-to-mongoose/setup/README.md

 ```plaintext
 MONGODB_URI=mongodb+srv://<username>:<password>@sei-w0kys.azure.mongodb.net/todos?retryWrites=true
 ```

-> Again, do not use the above connection string in your application, it will not work.
+> 🚨 Again, do not use the above connection string in your application.
+It will not work.

 Anytime you need to make a new app you can use this same connection string and replace the database name portion of the string.
-Ensure the name you assign is unique to that project - for example, once we've used the name `todos` for this app, you shouldn't use it again.
+Ensure the name you assign is unique to that project.
+For example, once we've used the name `todos` for this app, you shouldn't use it again.
 Also, ensure it doesn't contain any special characters.

 ## Add a `.gitignore`